Nillerr/MongoDB.MongoContext/README.md

 > Like DbContext from Entity Framework, but with nowhere near the same features, and it's for MongoDB.

-Provides a context for performing operations on a MongoDB database, enabling transactions without manually passing
-<see cref="IClientSessionHandle"/> objects around, and provides access to every collection all in one place.
+Provides a context for performing operations on a MongoDB database, enabling transactions without manually passing `IClientSessionHandle` objects around, and provides access to every collection all in one place.

 ```c#
 public class DatabaseContext : MongoContext